Vivienne Garrett: Television

-Films include Caddie (1976)., Boundaries of the Heart (1988) Blackfellas (1993), Let's Get Skase (2001) and I Met a Girl (2020).

 Theatre

-Garrett has worked in theatre across Australia, appearing with many major companies, in productions including Blood Wedding, A Midsummer Night's Dream, Hamlet, The Crucible, Dear Janet Rosenberg, Dear Mr Kooning, Butterflies are Free, Measure for Measure, My Shadow and Me, Dusa, Fish, Stas and Vi, As You Like It, The Lady of the Camellias, On Our Selection, Waiting for Godot, The House of the Deaf Man, The Bride of Gospel Place, The Dybbuk, Variations, Top Girls., The Servant of Two Masters, Extremities, Europe, A Chorus of Disapproval, Rough Crossing, From Here to Maternity, The Popular Mechanics, Emma, Blood Moon, The Lift, Brilliant Lies, Breaststroke, Burning Time, Blackrock, The Vagina Monologues, Necessary Targets, Live Acts on Stage, Checklist for an Armed Robber, The Lonely Hearts Club, The Clean House, When the Rain Stops Falling, Biddies, Other Desert Cities, Lighten Up and Summer of the Seventeenth Doll.

-She has starred in two one-woman shows: The Death of Minnie (1990) by Barry Dickens and Witchplay (1993) by Tobsha Learner, which Garrett produced.

-Theatre Awards
+Theatre awards

 In 1995 Garrett won the Swan Gold Award for Most Outstanding Female Actor for her portrayal of Eleanor in Dead Funny for the Perth Theatre Company.
 In 2014 she won Best Female Support Actor for her role of Silda in Other Desert Cities for Black Swan State Theatre Company/Queensland Theatre Company.
 She has also been nominated for roles in Live Acts on Stage, Equus, The Clean House and Summer of the Seventeenth Doll.

 Directing

 Garrett has worked as a theatre director on productions of Breaststroke, Ursula's Ecstasy, The Spook, Margritte and Tartuffe.
 She has also directed more than twenty short story productions for ABC Radio National.

 Further work

 Since 2006 Garrett could be heard on Australian television as a voice-over artist.
 She has also taught Stage and Screen Acting, Voice and Theatre Studies at the Western Australian Academy of Performing Arts, University of Notre Dame Australia, TAFTA and NIDA.